MTanguin/Comparing-Supervised-Machine-Learning-Algorithms-for-Breast-Cancer-Diagnosis-Deployment/README.md

 # Project_4_Deployment_Test

+Allows users to test and evaluate different machine learning algorithms on a breast cancer dataset to diagnose whether a patient has malignant or benign cancer.
+The evaluation metrics are displayed to the user in an interactive bar chart.

+##HOW IT WORKS

 - This is a web application that allows users to test different machine learning algorithms on a breast cancer dataset to diagnose whether a patient has malignant or benign cancer.

 - The application uses Streamlit, a Python library that helps to build interactive web applications.